malikabass1656/Awesome-LLM-based-Text2SQL/README.md

       <a href="http://makeapullrequest.com"><img src="https://img.shields.io/github/last-commit/DEEP-PolyU/Awesome-LLM-based-Text2SQL?color=blue"/></a>
 </div>

-This repository contains a comprehensive collections of research papers, benchmarks, and open-source projects on large language model-based text-to-SQL (LLM-based Text-to-SQL).
-All the contents of our survey paper "[**Next-Generation Database Interfaces: A Survey of LLM-based Text-to-SQL**](https://arxiv.org/pdf/2406.08426)" are included in this repository, and which will continuously updating to include more latest impressive works in text-to-SQL community.
-Please stay tuned!!
+This repository provides a comprehensive collection of research papers, benchmarks, and open-source projects on **large language model-based text-to-SQL (LLM-based Text-to-SQL)**.
+It includes all the contents from our survey paper *[**"Next-Generation Database Interfaces: A Survey of LLM-based Text-to-SQL"**](https://arxiv.org/pdf/2406.08426)* and will be continuously updated to incorporate the latest advances and notable contributions from the text-to-SQL community.
+Stay tuned!!

+## 🔥 News

+* **[2025-09-14]** 🔥🔥 Repository launched based on our survey paper to keep track of recent progress in LLM-based text-to-SQL.
+* **[2025-09-02]** 🎉🎉 Our paper *"Next-Generation Database Interfaces: A Survey of LLM-based Text-to-SQL"* has been **accepted by *IEEE Transactions on Knowledge and Data Engineering (TKDE)*!**

 ## 📃 Citation